Call for Papers

 4. Keywords: Maximum 8.

-11. Tables: Keep tables to a minimum.
-The same data should not be duplicated in tables and graphs.
-Each table must be on a separate sheet and be numbered consecutively in order of appearance, using Arabic numerals.
-Bear in mind the limitations imposed by the size of the printed page (A5).
+6. Tables: The same data should not be duplicated in tables and graphs.
+Each table must be on a separate page, not as part of the text, and be numbered consecutively in order of appearance, using Arabic numerals.
+A caption must be included for every table.

 Manuscripts must be submitted to

-The Editor:
+The Editors

-Journal c/o Namibia Scientific Society
+Journal of the Namibia Scientific Society

 Email: journal@namscience.com